TaiPhamD/llm_rag_demo/README.md

 # How to use

+1. Create your python venv with your favorite tool conda or e.g. `python3 -m venv .venv`
-1. Install `pip install -r requirements.txt`
+1. Install ptyhon depedendencies `pip install -r requirements.txt`
-1. Create embeddings/vectorDB of your document run create_embeddings.py
+1. Create embeddings/vectorDB of your document run `python create_embeddings.py`
 1. Start server via `docker compose up -d build`
 1. Visit localhost:8080 to login into openwebui